Science

 Evaporation and condensation in Year 4

-Living things and their habitats - Year 6
+Living things and their habitats in Year 6

 ‘Working scientifically’ is the term used to describe the key skills which support the science knowledge base the children learn in each year group.